 Our club starts meetings and practices in the Winter after soccer season, and in general, fall sports end.
 We still organize events out of school (most likely on Discord) in the fall though, so make sure to keep up to date on that.
 Our matches in the 2019 year were played on Wednesdays right after school, starting ASAP (3:30 PM).
 These were weekly and on the same day for the 8-week duration, and both our Varsity team and Junior-Varsity team participated.

 First, the games must be offered on the HSEL page located here (or any other major high school level Esports provider).
 If you are the only individual wanting to participate in that game at the time, a high level of competence is expected.
-For other team games such as Overwatch, it is expected for you to find a leader and the necessary members, although we will help in searching for members.
+For other team games such as Overwatch and Valorant, it is expected for you to find a leader and the necessary members, although we will help in searching for members.

 Active rosters will, for the most part, be determined by solo queue rank.
 If there are two players who are close, it will be up to the captain's discretion on who is the better fit.
 Because rank plays a major factor in determining our rosters, level 30s and above will be most common.
 Alternatively, participating in meetings is open to everyone and we hope by practicing and playing you will be able to reach a level that is considered for our teams.